-Based on a 2010 report commissioned by GOLF 20/20 for the Georgia Allied Golf Council and prepared by SRI International, the size of Georgia's direct golf economy was approximately \$2.4 billion.
+Based on a 2017 report commissioned by GOLF 20/20 for the Georgia Allied Golf Council and prepared by SRI International, the size of Georgia's direct golf economy was approximately \$2.9 billion.
 Golf brings visitors to the state, drives new construction and residential development, generates retail sales, and creates demand for goods and services.

-When the total economic impact of Georgia's golf-related activities is considered, the golf industry generated approximately \$5.1 billion of direct, indirect, and induced economic output, \$1.5 billion of wage income, and 56,922 jobs.
+When the total economic impact of Georgia's golf-related activities is considered, the golf industry generated approximately \$4.9 billion of direct, indirect, and induced economic output, \$1.6 million of wages and benefits, and 45,359 jobs.